mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 GOVERNMENT
-The Government characteristic indicates a range of possible ruling systems, and is determined by rolling 2d6–7 and adding the planet’s Population.
+The Government characteristic indicates a range of possible ruling systems, and is determined by rolling 2d6–7 and adding the planet's Population.
 Compare the result with the Government table on the following page.

-The ‘common contraband’ column determines goods such a government is likely to restrict, but should not be taken as a universal rule.
+The 'common contraband' column determines goods such a government is likely to restrict, but should not be taken as a universal rule.